 - Are you still covered if you sublet or only live there part-time?

-What exactly will the insurance cover?
+What exactly will the Apartment Insurance cover?

 There are three basic types of coverage included in co-op and condo insurance: contents, walls and floors, and personal liability.